JukMR/JASM/README.md

 ## Run

-To run the project it is recommended to do `poetry shell` and execute the files from there.
+To run the project it is recommended to do:

-Also should do `poetry install` for installing jasm dependencies and after that do `pip install -r dev-requirements.txt` to be able to run_tests.
+- `poetry shell`
+- `poetry install`
+- `pip install -r dev-requirements.txt`

+This should allow to run `run_tests.sh`.

 ## Parse an assembly file